Fix energy leaks at home to save money

 Start by sealing and insulating accessible ducts.
 Despite its name, Duct Tape, it fails to provide a long-term solution to leaks.
 You can also inspect the connections of your ducts at vents and registers.
 Often times they can be disconnected and cause leaks.

 Unfortunately there are limitations in ductwork visibility and HVAC expertise to eliminate inefficiencies without the help of a professional.
-Having a professional repair your unit should be viewed as a long-term investment in your home’s efficiency.
+Having a professional repair your unit is a long-term investment in your home’s efficiency.

 Hidden Air Leaks

 Indoor air quality starts with fresh air.
 Your home is designed to allow for a minimum amount of fresh air to circulate.
-If you are worried about sealing your home too tightly, a professional contractor can run diagnostic tests to determine how much air your home is actually leaking.
+Worried about sealing your home too tightly?
+A professional contractor can run diagnostic tests to determine how much air your home is actually leaking.

 Basic Programmable Thermostat